When working with PEPs you need to be particularly careful. Detect cover-ups in order to identify links.

 Be on the alert: Doing Due Diligence on PEPs

 In many organizations there is a widespread but mistaken idea that because you have worked with your business partners for many years, you know them sufficiently well and therefore do not need to perform a thorough check.
-This insight is usually lacking if you go further along the supply chain.
-This means that it is essential to check suppliers and also their suppliers against PEP lists.
+This insight is usually lacking if you go further along the supply chain and realize that it affects the beneficial owner.
+This means that it is essential to check suppliers and also their suppliers against PEP lists to see if someone is a political figure.

 With regard to holders of public office at sub-national level, PEP checks are usually regarded as unnecessary unless the person’s political importance is similar to that of a person in a similar position at national level.
 In addition, KYC PEP checks are not necessary for business relationships that involve only occasional or very small financial transactions.

-Lexis Diligence® is a solution for reliable checks of politically exposed persons.
+Nexis Diligence® is a solution for reliable checks of politically exposed persons or political figure.
 One of the functions of the web-based tool is to check people against PEP lists.

-A Constant Call API enables continuous monitoring of specific records, such as PEP and watch lists, for proactive risk management in in-house systems.
+A Constant Call API enables continuous monitoring of specific records, such as PEP and watch lists, for proactive risk management and Anti - money laundering (AML) in in-house systems.

 What risks do organizations face if their PEP due diligence is insufficiently thorough?

-Organizations that fail to check their business partners sufficiently thoroughly can expect not only reputational damage but also fines of an unlimited amount.
-For example, in 2015 Barclays was fined 72 million pounds sterling because the required PEP checks had not been performed.
+Organizations that fail to check their business partners sufficiently thoroughly can expect not only reputational damage but also fines of an unlimited amount to stay safe from this avail Anti-money laundering services (AML) For example, in 2015 Barclays was fined 72 million pounds sterling because the required PEP checks had not been performed.

 Guidelines on managing PEP risks